raiden-network/raiden/docs/overview_and_guide.rst

 than an Ethereum client installed in your system (see below).
 The Raiden binary takes the same command line arguments as the ``raiden`` script.

+Raiden is also available as a PyPi package and can be installed with ``pip install raiden``.

 macOS
 *****